-Twenty-four hours in, I was ready to leave.
+Twenty-four hours in, and I was ready to leave.
 I was purposely finding restaurants and cafes that were clearly hidden, frequented mainly by locals, so I could breathe, think and write.
 And I made a point of getting up around 5:30 so I could have the town to myself for a few hours to walk around, appreciate and take pictures.

-Organise your tours around Taormina early and book online
+Organise your day tours from Taormina early and book online

-I tried to organize a few tours around Taormina, but the timings were off or they had already been booked up.
+I tried to organize a few day tours from Taormina, but the timings were off or they had already been booked up.
 So if you go in full summer, think about what you want to see, plan your activities, and book them online.
 You will even get a discount if you book online.
 It’s much better than standing in line at the tourist offices in Taormina.
-There are numerous companies offering tours of Etna, trips to the Aeolian Islands, A ‘Godfather Tour,’ Siracusa and Noto day trips, wine tastings and cooking classes.
+There are numerous companies offering day trips of Etna, trips to the Aeolian Islands, A ‘Godfather Tour,’ day trips to Siracusa and Noto, wine tasting tours and Sicilian cooking classes.
 Most of these leave from the main bus terminal at Via Luigi Pirandello in Taormina.

 A couple of good companies for sightseeing, cultural and hop-on, hop-off experiences are CitybySee tours, Prestelli tours and SiciIy Excursions.
 I arranged a local cooking class at the organic Red & the White Hosteria, which was great, but I actually fell onto that by overhearing a conversation during dinner.

 For a cool, unique culinary experience, take a cooking class at Red & White Hostaria, and you will learn how to make traditional Sicilian macaroni, Eggplant Parmigiana, Pasta Norma and baked fish.
 Read more about my Sicilian Cooking Class.

 Best time to visit Taormina

-Outside of the summer months, you’ll have more of an authentic feel if you visit Taormina in the spring and fall.
-The prices will be a bit more appropriate and the locals will have more time to share with you their authentic selves.
-In my opinion the best time to go is April/May and Sept/October.
+You will have more of an authentic feel if you visit Taormina in the spring and fall.
+The prices will be a bit more appropriate and the locals will have more time to share with you their authentic Sicilian lives.
+The best time to visit Taormina is April/May and Sept/October.
 The weather will be nice, but not as scorching hot as full summer.